-- o Participate in your Senior Loan Exit Counseling in the spring prior to graduation to review loan repayment options and loan forgiveness programs.
-All graduates will be notified of loan exit counseling options at the beginning of the spring semester prior to graduation. - Follow up with individual exit counseling with the MUSOM Office of SFA - Since residency interview expenses are not covered by federal student loans, it is important to explore alternative funding options, if you feel you do not have the funds for travel-related costs.
-You might want to check out your federal student loan servicer for possible residency and relocation loan options. - Or, review the FinAid.org website for a list of creditable available private student loan options at www.finaid.org/loans/privatestudentloans.phtml.
+- Participate in your Senior Loan Repayment Strategies Session in the spring prior to graduation to review loan repayment options and loan forgiveness programs. - All graduates will be notified of loan exit counseling options at the beginning of the spring semester prior to graduation. - Follow up with individual exit counseling with the MUSOM Office of SFA - Review the FinAid.org website for a list of creditable available private student loan options at www.finaid.org/loans/privatestudentloans.phtml.
 This site provides a comprehensive list of all private student loans so be sure to seek out only the Residency/Relocation loans.
 Please contact the lender directly for details regarding the eligibility requirements and timeframe of application.
-According to Marshall University Code of Conduct for Private Education Loans, the OSFA cannot recommend a specific loan program. - o Financially plan for your Residency relocation and opportunities
+According to Marshall University Code of Conduct for Private Education Loans, the OSFA cannot recommend a specific loan program. - Financially plan for your Residency relocation and opportunities

-Post Graduation/Residency
+Post-Graduation/Residency